Friar Park, West Midlands

-Friar Park is a residential area of Wednesbury, West Midlands, England.
+Friar Park is a residential area of Wednesbury, in the Sandwell district, in the county of the West Midlands, England.
 It is also a ward of Sandwell Council.

 Origins

 Originally in the borough of West Bromwich, it was developed by West Bromwich council in the late 1920s and early 1930s to rehouse families from town centre slum clearances.
 It is situated approximately one mile to the east of Wednesbury town centre and two miles to the north of West Bromwich town centre.
 Since the 1960s, it has been located near to the M6 motorway.

 When the borough of West Bromwich was expanded in 1966 to include the former urban district of Wednesbury, Friar Park was placed within the boundaries of the Wednesbury township and has remained part of it ever since.
 However, an opposite reorganization took place in neighbouring Hateley Heath, which had previously straddled the borders of Wednesbury and West Bromwich, but now exists entirely within West Bromwich.